Tsen Shui Fang: Contribution

 A handful of Westerners also remained in the safety zone to help where they could.
 Among these Westerners was Minnie Vautrin, the acting president of Ginling College.
-Tsen Shui Fang was one of her most trusted assistants.
-Together, and with a small Chinese staff, they transformed the women’s college into a refugee camp for women and children.
+Tsen was one of her most trusted assistants.
+Together, and with a small Chinese staff, they transformed the women's college into a refugee camp for women and children.
 Despite personal risk, these two women protected over 10,000 refugees in the camp they established, originally designed to house only 2,750.
 As the only nurse in Ginling, Tsen provided medical aid to the refugees.
-Additionally, she delivered babies and attended to the dying and was especially sympathetic to the miseries of the “big belly” (pregnant) women in the stifling conditions of the campus.
+Additionally, she delivered babies and attended to the dying and was especially sympathetic to the miseries of the "big belly" (pregnant) women in the stifling conditions of the campus.

-Alongside her responsibilities keeping the refugee camp running, in her spare time Tsen Shui Fang attend to the wounded Chinese soldiers at Hsia Kwan, a waterfront district of Nanjing outside the city wall.
+Alongside her responsibilities keeping the refugee camp running, in her spare time Tsen attended to the wounded Chinese soldiers at Hsia Kwan, a waterfront district of Nanjing outside the city wall.